Kazimierz Wojciechowski: Life and death

-During the September Campaign Wojciechowski remained in Cracow rendering assistance to persons displaced by the hostilities of war.
+During the September Campaign Wojciechowski remained in Kraków rendering assistance to persons displaced by the hostilities of war.
 When the Nazis allowed the opening of schools in the General Government in November 1939, he returned to his school work.

-In the evening hours of Friday, 23 May 1941, Wojciechowski — together with eleven of his Salesian confrères, including ten priests and one lay friar — was arrested by the Gestapo at the house in the ulica Konfederacka № 6 in the Dębniki district of Cracow (the site of a Salesian parish; see picture to the right) and imprisoned in the ulica Montelupich.
+In the evening hours of Friday, 23 May 1941, Wojciechowski — together with eleven of his Salesian confrères, including ten priests and one lay friar — was arrested by the Gestapo at the house in the ulica Konfederacka № 6 in the Dębniki district of Kraków (the site of a Salesian parish; see picture to the right) and imprisoned in the ulica Montelupich.
 At the Montelupich Prison Wojciechowski was informed that the reason for his arrest was his educational work fanning the patriotic sentiment among the Polish youth.
 After a detention of 34 days in duration at Montelupich, Wojciechowski was deported on 26 June 1941 to the nearby Auschwitz concentration camp, 66 km (41 miles) away.
 On arrival at the camp he received the inmate number 17342.
 The next day, 27 June 1941, Wojciechowski was impressed into a disciplinary work detail, the so-called Strafkompanie consisting of 12 prisoners engaged in gruelling excavation of the gravel yard that bordered on the concentration camp — the now famous historic site known in Polish as Żwirowisko and in German as Kiesplatz.
 During the morning shift of that day the supervising kapo broke Wojciechowski's teeth with a single blow from a shovel handle and separately injured his head with a lash from a riding crop.
 He had apparently attracted the attention of the kapo by his athletic and muscular build, which incited jealousy.
 This was also the time frame within which two of Wojciechowski's fellow-Salesians, Ignacy Dobiasz and Jan Świerc, were murdered and removed to crematorium.
 During the lunch break Wojciechowski was unable to eat on account of the sustained wounds.
 On the afternoon shift he was beaten again and when he complained he was thrown into a previously excavated gravel pit, told to lie down next to another Salesian friar, Franciszek Harazim (1885–1941; inmate number 17375), whom he observed lying at the bottom of the pit in a state of unconsciousness, and together with him was suffocated to death by having a single wooden pole thrown across both his and Harazim's necks, which was then weighed down by the bodies of two prisoner functionaries — a kapo and a barrack leader (blockälteste) — who stood on the pole at either end.
 Wojciechowski was 36-years' old.